justinfagnani/dom-templating-api-proposal/EXPLAINER.md

    `TemplateResult`.
 The `TemplateInstance` is cached for the rendering location, and its fragment is inserted into the DOM.

-4. Template instance updating
+4. **Template instance updating**

    When a template is rendered to a location on subsequent times, the location's `TemplateInstance` is retrieved and its parts are set to the new values from the new `TemplateResult`.

-5. Fine-grained template part updates
+5. **Fine-grained template part updates**

-   With signal integration, when a signal bound to a template part changes, the part is individually updated, independently from the containing template.
+   With (possible) signal integration, when a signal bound to a template part changes, the part is individually updated, independently from the containing template.
 This update is scheduled and batched with other signal-based updates.

+   > [!NOTE]
+   >
+   > Signal integration is speculative since Signals do not exist in JavaScript
+   > yet.
+See the [JavaScript Signals standard proposal](https://github.com/tc39/proposal-signals).
+The approach outlined here for integrating Signals can be
+   > added in the future, done in userland, and/or applied to other observable
+   > data types like Observables, Promises, or AsyncIterables.

 ### Template Expressions